COMMUNITY EDUCATION FOR RELEASED ADULTS AND FAMILIES

 Individual Information Sessions

-ICH staff and volunteers meet with respondents on a one-on-one basis and conduct an intake interview.
+Staff and volunteers meet with respondents on a one-on-one basis and conduct an intake interview.
 During the interview, we provide information about which forms of relief they may qualify for.
 The sessions also give respondents the opportunity to ask any questions they might have about the immigration court process.
-Additionally, ICH staff assists respondents with basic petitions and motions to file with the court such as; Motions to Reopen, Motions to Change Venue, and Change of Address forms.
+Additionally, program staff assists respondents with basic petitions and motions to file with the court such as; Motions to Reopen, Motions to Change Venue, and Change of Address forms.

-ICH offers pro se group workshops to prepare respondents for the next steps in their immigration court proceedings.
-During these workshops, ICH staff explain particular types of defenses; provide tips for presenting their case in court; and assist respondents in preparing their applications.
+We offer pro se group workshops to prepare respondents for the next steps in their immigration court proceedings.
+During these workshops, program staff explain particular types of defenses; provide tips for presenting their case in court; and assist respondents in preparing their applications.
 Current workshops provided include, Asylum (Part I and II) and Employment Authorization.

 Group Information Sessions